Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/application/nonsolutionspecific/operations/backupandrecovery/_index.md

 ##### Custom backup with help of Azure Function

+To support recovery of single or group of documents we needed to create a custom backup mechanismen.

-Azure Cosmos DB exposes a change feed for containers in Azure Cosmos DB.
+For this we use the change feed that Azure Cosmos DB expose.

 Change feed support in Azure Cosmos DB works by listening to an Azure Cosmos container for any changes.
 It then outputs the sorted list of documents that were changed in the order in which they were modified.
 The changes are persisted, can be processed asynchronously and incrementally, and the output can be distributed across one or more consumers for parallel processing.

  ![image](https://user-images.githubusercontent.com/13309071/77245359-4b844600-6c1e-11ea-9960-b09dd9a05d92.png)